Jud Strunk: Other material

 Strunk also wrote three humorous songs that made it into the country music charts, and he toured with the Andy Williams Road Show.
 One of these songs, "The Biggest Parakeets in Town," was a tongue-in-cheek story of a woman who is a bird fancier.
 Its central joke is the unspoken pun of "parakeets/pair o'tits" used in the title.
 Other singles, such as "Next Door Neighbor's Kid" (released in Dutch as "Sjakie Van De Hoek" and in German as "Jan Von Nebenan", respectively by Conny Vandenbosch) and the patriotic "My Country," appeared on various Billboard surveys.
 Strunk also scored a songwriting hit with "Bill Jones' General Store", the title track of his 1971 album of a similar name; Canadian musician Tommy Hunter charted in the top 20 on the country and adult contemporary charts in Canada with the song.

 Last years and death

 Strunk became a folk hero in Maine and in 1970 narrowly lost the election for Senate seat in the state legislature.
 He was also a private pilot and purchased a 1941 Fairchild M62-A. On October 5, 1981, he suffered a heart attack just after take-off in the aircraft at Carrabassett Valley Airport, in Maine.
-The plane flipped over, falling some 300 feet, killing him instantly along with his passenger, Dick Ayotte, a long-time friend and local businessman.
+The plane flipped over, falling some 300 ft, killing him instantly along with his passenger, Dick Ayotte, a long-time friend and local businessman.
 Strunk was 45 years old.